Are your investments exposed to the green economy?

 Interested in exploring key opportunities in China?

 FTSE Russell’s China Index Series cover all Chinese share types, multiple asset classes and investment themes including style, dividend yield, fundamentally weighted and property.

-Global index provider FTSE Russell recently asked 250 of the largest institutional investors across North America, Europe and Asia with more than $2 trillion in invested assets for their opinion on “smart beta” indexes and investment strategies based on them.
+FTSE Russell recently asked 250 of the largest institutional investors across North America, Europe and Asia (14% of which were based in Canada) with more than $2 trillion in invested assets for their opinion on “smart beta” indexes and investment strategies based on them.
 For purposes of its annual survey, FTSE Russell defines a “smart beta” index as a market index which is not traditionally market cap-weighted, but rather built on other approaches such as alternative weighting, selecting for single factors or combining multiple investment factors.